Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Add milk to hot chocolate or cocoa!
 I worry about Hubby and Son getting enough calcium, so I often add some cold milk to their hot cocoa or chocolate.
 It cools the drink down enough for Son, and adds a nice flavor to inexpensive powdered mixes.
 And it uses up milk in the not-drinking-much months!

 Buy a packaged quality cocoa mix approximately 4-5 weeks before you plan to use it.
 Place it in a canning jar.
 Add a vanilla bean or two, ground cinnamon and sugar mixed to taste.
 Replace canning lid and seal tightly.
-The 4 or so weeks in storage will give plenty of time for the vanilla bean and cinnamon to gently flavor the cocoa.

 Here is a delicious drink to warm you up on a cold winter day.
 This page contains caramel cocoa recipe.